Navak94/DeeplearningHW2/README.md

 # Deep learning Homework 2

-This is the repository that we'll be using for our **Comparison of Logistic Regression vs. Linear Regression (or another method).**
+This is the repository just pertaining to homework 2

 ## Welcome!

-Hello everyone!
-This is our **Group Project!**
+ayyyy lmao!  **homreork time!**

 ## Getting Started